Haksell/expert_system/README.md

 ## todo

-- handle undetermined or/xor in conclusion with backward chaining
-- more tests:
 - testing of update
 - better test with xor
 - testing with false
 - testing of parsing
-- remove all commented out code
-- ctrl+F `TODO`

 ## subject